kautsiitd/Image-Extractor-for-Excel/README.md

 ## Need Help/Issues

-If you find some issue or require some help then you can report about it here: https://github.com/kautsiitd/Image-Extractor-for-Excel/issues.
+If you find some issue or require some help then you can report about it in [Issues] (https://github.com/kautsiitd/Image-Extractor-for-Excel/issues).